Question:

 Yasmin,

-Speaking to my residents about the topic, several of them fear the onset of artificial intelligence and its effect upon radiology.
-For that reason, some residents have decided to go into “hands-on” fields like interventional radiology and breast imaging.
+Speaking to my residents about the topic, several of them fear the onset of artificial intelligence and its effect on radiology.
+Therefore, some residents have decided to go into “hands-on” fields like interventional radiology and breast imaging.

-At times on breast ultrasound, two similar ultrasound findings can lead to entirely different management scenarios.
-In a noncompliant patient with multiple slightly complex cysts, an MRI may be the most appropriate instead of serial followup ultrasounds.
-On the other hand, in a low-risk patient with the same cysts, the most appropriate conclusion may be to follow them every 6 months.
+Sometimes, two similar ultrasound findings can lead to entirely different management scenarios on breast ultrasound.
+An MRI may be the most appropriate for a noncompliant patient with multiple slightly complex cysts instead of serial follow-up ultrasounds.
+On the other hand, in a low-risk patient with the same cysts, the most appropriate conclusion may be to follow them every six months.
 These are slightly different patients with the same images.
 How would the artificial intelligence judge who is noncompliant?
-So, it takes a bit more than just pattern recognition to process the information and arrive at a viable conclusion for an individual patient.
+So, it takes more than just pattern recognition to process the information and arrive at a viable conclusion for an individual patient.
 I don’t think we are quite there yet.

 Then, legal barriers prevent easy entry into the independent practice of radiology.
 Are large companies going to take responsibility if the machines make mistakes?
 Billions of dollars of losses are potentially at stake.

 It is also interesting that applications to the radiology field have dramatically increased over the past few years.
 Improvement of the job market right now likely contributes to the increasing desirability of radiology.
-But, that cannot be all.
-If applicants thought artificial intelligence was going to rob residents of their future 25-30 year radiology careers, we would not receive so many applications for radiological residency programs.
+But that cannot be all.
+If applicants thought artificial intelligence would rob residents of their future 25-30-year radiology careers, we would not receive so many applications for radiological residency programs.

 Barry Julius, MD